marcelopalacioabreu/pixel-skipping/README.md

 # pixel-skipping

-Calculate pixel skipping in FPS Games
+Calculate pixel skipping in FPS Games.
+Made to learn how to publish and unpublish npm packages.